CypherChris-007/CypherChris-007/README.md

 <a href="https://www.linkedin.com/in/chris-jimenez-91136b306/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Introduction
-I’m a Computer Science major at The University of Texas at San Antonio with a strong foundation in programming, networking, and cybersecurity.
-My background includes hands-on experience in IT support, makerspace innovation, and STEM initiatives that fuel my passion for building secure and efficient technology solutions.
+I’m a Computer Science major at The University of Texas at San Antonio with practical experience in IT support, makerspace innovation, and STEM collaboration.
+I’m passionate about leveraging my skills in programming, networking, and cybersecurity to design secure and efficient technology solutions.

 ## Objective